-The University of Pacific was founded in 1851 as the first chartered institution of higher education in the state of California.
+The University of the Pacific was founded in 1851 as the first chartered institution of higher education in the state of California.
 In 1924, its McGeorge School of Law was established in the University's Sacramento campus.
-At 13 acres, the law school is one of today's biggest law-only campuses in the U.S. The Law School currently offers three LLM programs and several other law-related master level degrees to foreign-trained and domestic attorneys.
+At 13 acres, the law school is one of today's biggest law-only campuses in the U.S. The Law School currently offers three LLM programs and several other law-related masters level degrees to foreign-trained and domestic attorneys.

 Prospective LLM students are assured of getting high quality legal education from McGeorge School of Law as evidenced by the accolades it received.
 Some of them are listed as follows: